WestiferRobin/prism-project/README.md

 - 🔮 **Theoretical Inquiry**: Explore entropy, emergence, and the nature of intelligence
 - 🛠 **Educational**: A sandbox for learning physics, chemistry, and complex systems modeling

+### Project Silver

+aka make a scientific model of what this is https://www.youtube.com/watch?v=LN22jK34usA&t=1s
 ---